 You do not need to separate applications from data for file compression.
-This is unnecessary because the SET parameter named Days Untouched Before Compression can eliminate the compression of applications that are used regularly.
+This is unnecessary because the set command's parameter named Days Untouched Before Compression can eliminate the compression of applications that are used regularly.
 This parameter specifies the number of days that must pass without access to a file before the file can be compressed.
 The parameter uses the date the file was last accessed to gauge whether a file should be compressed.

 To avoid the overhead of uncompressing files that do not compress well, the system calculates the compressed size of a file before actually compressing it.
-If no disk space will be saved by compression, or if the size difference does not meet the value specified by the SET parameter named Minimum Percentage Compression Gain, the file is not compressed.
-For a general description of the SET command, see SET in Utilities Reference.
+If no disk space will be saved by compression, or if the size difference does not meet the value specified by the set command's parameter named Minimum Percentage Compression Gain, the file is not compressed.
+For a general description, see Set in Utilities Reference.